QED0711/stack_overflow_nlp/README.md

 We begin by performing natural language processing (NLP) using the NLTK library to extract feature data from the raw posts.
 We then train and measure the accuracy of a number of different machine learning models.

+Our top three models were logistic regression, multinomial NB, and random forest classifier.
+All produced accuracy scores around 80%.
+Using all the models together in majority vote, we were able to get about 83% accuracy.

 As a secondary analysis, we attempted to perform topic clustering on the processed dataset.
 The results for this clustering analysis were inconclusive.

+#### Conclusion

-We determined that, while we were able to get relatively good results in predicting language, topics within or among languages are numerous and difficult to distinguish.
+Our final conclusion is that, while we are able to get relatively good results in predicting language, topics within or among languages are numerous, share many common words, and are difficult to distinguish.

 > If you would like to see the final model (logistic regression, 81% accuracy) in action, see our [companion web app](https://tag-predictor.netlify.com/) for this project.

-> _For slide deck summary, see [here](#)_
+> _For a visual slide deck summary, see [here](https://docs.google.com/presentation/d/17F4NEf2O8SrrgcFmIh9pVS8Rrt_OFZquxqfzttDewkY/edit?usp=sharing)_
 ___

 ## Dataset